 - Prevent users from posting links to known phishing pages from your site.

-- Safe Browsing API v2
+- Safe Browsing API v3

 - Safe Browsing Lookup API

-Safe Browsing API v2
+Safe Browsing API v3new

-Safe Browsing Lookup APInew
+Safe Browsing Lookup API

 Choosing the Right API

-The Safe Browsing API v2 has the following advantages:
+Safe Browsing API v3 advantages:

-The Safe Browsing Lookup API has the following advantage:
+Safe Browsing Lookup API advantage:

-The Safe Browsing Lookup API has the following drawbacks:
+Safe Browsing Lookup API drawbacks: